José Ignacio Rucci: General secretary of the CGT

-Ultimately, Lanusse agreed to elections, and allow Perón to visit Argentina in preparations.
-He arrived on 17 November 1972, and secured a number of alliances for the upcoming March 1973 elections.
+Ultimately, Lanusse agreed to elections, and to allow Perón to visit Argentina in preparations.
+Perón arrived on 17 November 1972 and secured a number of alliances for the upcoming March 1973 elections.
 Rucci provided a lasting anecdote on the occasion when, during a strong rain, he greeted Perón as the latter deplaned, and spontaneously opened his umbrella to shield the aging leader.

-Elected by a landslide, Perón's stand-in, Dr. Héctor Cámpora's, took office with a left-wing agenda opposed by Rucci, much of the syndical apparatus, and Perón's influential chief of staff, José López Rega.
+Elected by a landslide, Perón's stand-in, Dr. Héctor Cámpora, took office with a left-wing agenda opposed by Rucci, much of the syndical apparatus, and Perón's influential chief of staff, José López Rega.
 Cámpora allowed Peronism's "Revolutionary Tendency" faction the pick of several cabinet positions and other significant government posts.
 Perón, in turn, insisted on the right-wing López Rega's appointment as the Minister of Social Welfare (controlling 30% of the national budget).

 Making inflation reduction a top policy priority, Economy Minister José Ber Gelbard implemented the Social Pact, which Rucci signed with the Confederación General Económica (CGE) representing management.
 The agreement, which proposed a price freeze and an increase of wages, was opposed both by the Peronist Left and by the employers' organizations, who claimed it went against free market precepts.
 Although Rucci was depicted by the Peronist Left as part of the Syndical Bureaucracy, according to the author Berzaba, he received no support, from either López Rega, UOM leader Lorenzo Miguel (a top Syndical Bureaucracy figure), or even Gelbard, once the latter had obtained his signature on the Social Pact.

 Perón himself returned to Argentina on 20 June, three weeks after Cámpora's inaugural.
-Rucci, Miguel and other syndicalist figures organized the tribune from which Perón was to address the hundreds of thousands of supporters gathered near Ezeiza Airport.
-Hours before the scheduled landing, snipers following orders from López Rega shot at leftists in the crowd from the tribune.
+Rucci, Miguel and other syndicalist figures organized the event at which Perón was to address the hundreds of thousands of supporters gathered near Ezeiza Airport.
+Hours before the scheduled landing, snipers following orders from López Rega shot at leftists in the crowd from the platform.
 The ensuing Ezeiza Massacre irreparably split Peronists between the revolutionary left wing and the right wing.
 The latter's benefactor, López Rega, would increasingly wield influence through Perón's neophyte wife, Isabel.